Proryanator/encoder-benchmark/README.md

 Input source files are real gameplay captures.
 The two recorded FPS rates is 60 and 120, however the benchmark tool can encode at much higher rates if your hardware can support that.

-You can make your own conclusions about > 120 fps or < 60 fps bitrates that you'll need, since it's typically a linear relationship.
+You can make your own conclusions about > 120fps or < 60fps bitrates that you'll need, since it's typically a linear relationship.
 For example:

 ```text